-Figure 5-9: Outer Shell Commands
+Figure 6-13: Outer Shell Commands

-- The Open Device command lets you connect to a RAID array.
+• Under System menu, the Open Device command lets you connect to a RAID array.
 This command triggers the connection prompt.
+Multiple arrays can be managed each in a separate management window.

+Click the Auto Discovery command will start a new search of any available RAID systems in the specific IP ranges on the network.
+The function can be setup using Configuration Client utility.

+The Exit command under the System menu is always available and is used to end all RAIDWatch Manager sessions at once.

-Multiple arrays can be managed each in a separate management window. - The Language items allow you to display on-screen instructions, commands, messages, and explanatory legends in a different language.
+• The Language items allow you to display on-screen GUI, instructions, commands, messages, and explanatory legends in a different languages.
+The current supporting languages are English, Deutsch and Japanese.

-- The Exit command under the System menu is always available and is used to end all RAIDWatch Manager sessions at once. - Please refer to 5.8 Arranging Windows for details on the use of the Window commands. - The Help Topic commands under the Help menu bring up the online help contents which are implemented in Java Help format.
-You may click the What's this? command, move it across the screen, and display related information by a second mouse-click on the screen element you are interested in. - The About command under the Help menu brings up a window that provides RAIDWatch version information.
+- The Window command allows you to enlarge, shrink or rearrange the system view window(s).
+Please refer to 6.8 Arranging Windows for details on the use of the Window commands. - Under the Help menu, the About command brings up a window that provides RAIDWatch version and copyright information.

+The Help Topic commands bring up the online help contents, which are implemented in Java Help format.

+You may click the What's this? command, move it across the screen, and display related information by a second mouse-click on the screen element you are interested in.

+6.4.5 Management Window Commands

-Management Window Commands
+Figure 6-14: Management Window Commands

 - The Refresh command sends instructions to GUI asking to review the connection status.
 The Logout command under the System menu allows you to disconnect from a controller/subsystem and to end the software session.
-This command is only available when RAIDWatch Manager is currently connected to a RAID array. - The Action menu brings up sub-menus that allow you to access various options under the three (3) configuration categories: Information, Maintenance and Configuration. - The Command menu provides different configuration options only when specific configuration items are selected in a functional display window.
+This command is only available when RAIDWatch Manager is currently connected to a RAID array. - ◆ The Action menu brings up sub-menus that allow you to access various options under the three (3) configuration categories:

+Information, Maintenance and Configuration.
+Each of these options will be discussed in later this chapter.